-The phenomena concerning this doll do not seem to stop since even the employees of the Quesnel Museum would have witnessed strange manifestations.
-The museum’s keeper reported hearing footsteps from Mandy’s room, but after verification there was no one but him.
-Other employees as noticed as Mandy’s arrival at the museum, meals mysteriously disappeared from the refrigerator to find them hidden in drawers or cabinets.
-One of them admitted that once Mandy fell awkwardly on the floor, real blood flowed from his head and several cracks appeared.
-Ruth Stubbs is a very Cartesian person, but faced with the scale of the phenomena, she decided to contact a retired curator known to have the gift of perceiving vibrations by touching objects.
-When he took the doll in his hands, he felt cold chills all over his body, and urged the curator of the Quesnel Museum to contact the former owner, to get more information about Mandy.
+The phenomena concerning this doll do not seem to stop since even the employees of the Quesnel Museum would have witnessed strange demonstrations.
+The museum guard reported hearing footsteps rising from the room where Mandy was, while after checking, there was no one else there but him.
+Other employees as noticed as since Mandy’s arrival at the museum, meals mysteriously disappeared from the refrigerator to be hidden in drawers or cupboards.
+One of them admitted that once, after clumsily dropping Mandy on the ground, real blood was spilling from his head and several cracks appeared.
+Ruth Stubbs is a very Cartesian person, yet faced with the magnitude of the phenomena, she decided to contact a retired curator known to have the gift of perceiving vibrations by touching objects.
+When the latter took the doll in his hands, he felt icy chills all over his body, and strongly recommended that the curator of the Quesnel Museum contact the former owner, in order to get more information about Mandy.

 This is how Ruth contacted Mereanda, who described her testimony to her.
 Mandy was once in his cellar, and he performed there in his presence of strange phenomena.
 It happened quite frequently during the night that Mereanda heard the cries of a newborn baby in her basement, and when she went down there to see what she perceived during her sleep, she didn’t find any children, but the cellar was wide open and a strange kiss made the curtains float in the basement.
 Since she took Mandy to the museum, she claims she hasn’t heard a single sound and that the phenomena have never appeared again.
 Of course, it is difficult to verify the veracity of his testimony.